CSYE-6225-Fall-2024-Nikitha/tf-aws-infra/README.md

   - Route tables for public and private subnets
   - An Application Security Group for web applications
   - An EC2 instance using a custom AMI
+  - An RDS instance for hosting postgresql databases

 - This Terraform setup allows creating multiple VPCs with their own subnets, gateways, and routing tables without hardcoded values.
 This is achieved by utilizing variables for customization.
 - Application Security Group Configuration